AdobeDocs/commerce-cif-documentation/integrations/01-CIF.md

 ## CIF on Adobe I/O Runtime

 The CIF on Adobe I/O Runtime enables two use-cases: 1.
-3rd party integrations via microservice layer and 2.
+Third party integrations via microservice layer and 2.
 Extensibility of microservices.
 This architecture is based on [OpenWhisk](https://openwhisk.apache.org) & [Adobe I/O Runtime](https://www.adobe.io/apis/cloudplatform/runtime.html).
 The main building blocks of the commerce services are serverless functions (OpenWhisk actions).
 These actions run on Adobe I/O Runtime inside an isolated container, stateless and serverless interacting with the commerce backend system or other endpoints via their APIs.

 This will be available later in 2019.